-- 1. The county has experienced an increase in the number of individuals and families who confront homelessness on a nightly basis. - Since 2015, we estimate a real growth in nightly homeless of approximately 30% (from 2,822 to 3,665). - The majority of homeless (56%) in the county are sleeping outdoors (unsheltered), a dramatic change in proportion from previous PIT counts. - Indeed, there has been more pronounced growth among homeless who are unsheltered and sleeping outdoors (from 1,111 to 2,052; or 85% increase). - Because of the disproportionate increase in unsheltered homeless-individuals who tend to have higher and more immediate needs than those in a shelter or transitional housing-the 2017 PIT also saw sharp rise of particular at-risk groups. - Approximately 31% of the homeless in Sacramento County are chronically homeless have experienced prolonged bouts of housing instability and are disabled-which is a substantial increase from the 18% rate reported in 2015.
+- 1. The county has experienced an increase in the number of individuals and families who confront homelessness on a nightly basis. - Since 2015, we estimate a real growth in nightly homeless of approximately 30% (from 2,822 to 3,665). - The majority of homeless (56%) in the county are sleeping outdoors (unsheltered), a dramatic change in proportion from previous PIT counts - Indeed, there has been more pronounced growth among homeless who are unsheltered and sleeping outdoors (from 1,111 to 2,052; or 85% increase). - 2.
+Because of the disproportionate increase in unsheltered homeless-individuals who tend to have higher and more immediate needs than those in a shelter or transitional housing-the 2017 PIT also saw sharp rise of particular at-risk groups. - Approximately 31% of the homeless in Sacramento County are chronically homeless have experienced prolonged bouts of housing instability and are disabled-which is a substantial increase from the 18% rate reported in 2015.

 - We also found a 50% increase in the number of homeless veterans since 2015 (313 to 469). - Notably, these estimates suggest that the majority of homeless veterans are unsheltered (69%). - 3.
 Some populations saw little to no change, or even a decrease, since 2015.
 However, it is unclear whether these decreases may reflect, in part, undercounting of difficult to engage subpopulations. - The 2017 PIT indicated a 20% decrease in the number of young adults (transitional aged youth) that experienced homelessness on the night of the count since 2015 (242 vs 303). - Transitional age youth often experience episodic periods of homelessness, which is likely to be missed in a single-point design study like the PIT. - The number of reported homeless families with children declined by 25% between 2015 and 2017 (186 vs. 227). - The vast majority (95%) of homeless families are found in shelters or in transitional housing, where they comprise over a third (36%) of all homeless that use shelters. - 4.
 Because the PIT count methodology incorporates hundreds of surveys with individuals not using the shelter system, this report also offered a unique glimpse into the experiences of people who are homeless and sleeping outdoors.
-Results from the 2017 survey point to a number of notable findings on subpopulations, a few of which include: - Individuals who reported continuous homelessness tended to be substantially older and were often encountered in encampments near the American River Parkway, in contrast to younger homeless who were interviewed nearer downtown Sacramento. - Individuals experiencing chronic homelessness were more likely to suffer from PTSD than other unsheltered individuals (54% compared to 46%), as well as more likely to have a mental condition of any type (64% compared to 57%). - Older individuals between 55 and 64 indicated as chronically homeless were likely (a 70% chance) to report a military past (veteran status) and suffer from a disabling medical condition.
+Results from the 2017 survey point to a number of notable findings on subpopulations, a few of which include: - Individuals who reported continuous homelessness tended to be substantially older and were often encountered in encampments near the American River Parkway, in contrast to younger homeless who were interviewed nearer downtown Sacramento. - Older individuals indicated as chronically homeless between 55 and 64 were also more likely (a 70% greater chance) to report a military past (veteran status) or suffer from a disabling medical condition. - Chronically homeless are more likely to suffer from PTSD than the most unsheltered homeless group (54% compared to 46%), and more likely to have a mental condition of any type (64% compared to 57%).